 Start Here Guide

-The average woman puts 168 chemicals on her skin before breakfast.
-Many of those products contain microplastics, phthalates, parabens, and PFAS that absorb directly into your bloodstream.
-This guide walks through which products matter most, in priority order.
+The average woman puts 168 chemicals on her skin before breakfast, and most of them come from the bathroom shelf.
+Many contain microplastics, phthalates, parabens, and PFAS that absorb directly into your bloodstream.
+This guide walks through the 10 swaps that matter most, in priority order.

 168avg chemicals per day